google/nucleus/README.md

 learning framework, as anywhere a genomics file is consumed or produced, a TensorFlow tfrecords file may be used instead.

-## New Tutorial!
+## Tutorial

-Please check out our new tutorial on
+Please check out our tutorial on
 [using Nucleus and TensorFlow for DNA sequencing error correction](https://colab.research.google.com/github/google/nucleus/blob/master/nucleus/examples/dna_sequencing_error_correction.ipynb).
 It's a Python notebook that really demonstrates the power of Nucleus at integrating information from multiple file types (BAM, VCF and Fasta) and